IngMichalaM/MapMyRunElevation/README.md

 Problems
 -------------
-Sometimes, there is a problem when dealing with th cookies window and sometimes not.
+- Sometimes, there is a problem when dealing with th cookies window and sometimes not.
 No idea why.
 _selenium.common.exceptions.WebDriverException: Message: target frame detached_
+- From time to time a maintenance window appears while going through individual months.
+For now a refresh of the page is implemented and it works.

 ToDO
 -------------